ThomasWillumsen/dotnet-api-boilerplate/README.md

 because you might accidentally apply migrations to the database.
 It should instead point at a local database running on your machine.

-I use the following connection string to point at a locally running LocalDb, which can be installed as part of the SQL Server Express installation. `Server=(localdb)\\MSSQLLocalDB;Initial Catalog=OperationDashboard-local;Integrated Security=true"`
+I use the following connection string to point at a locally running LocalDb, which can be installed as part of the SQL Server Express installation. `Server=(localdb)\\MSSQLLocalDB;Initial Catalog=Boilerplate-local;Integrated Security=true"`
 Connect to the local database in SSMS using server name: (LocalDB)\MSSQLLocalDB.

 To add new migrations